Governors Island: Working animals

+In 2021, the Trust for Governors Island began borrowing sheep from the Tivoli Lake Preserve and Farm to eat invasive species during the summertime.
+The original three sheep were joined by two more sheep in 2024.
+In 2025, the Friends of Governors Island announced that the sheep program would be discontinued after that year, since the sheep were no longer needed.

+Cannonball removal

+The majority of cannonballs and shells from the island's military history had already been removed by the 21st century.
+In 1900, the government sold 5,635 tons of cannonballs to an iron dealer who intended on smelting the iron in order to build trains and other machinery.
+More were sold in 1942 and smelted down to support World War II manufacturing efforts.
+Cannonballs continue to be found: for example, a 350-pound cannonball was found near Soissons Landing in 2012 and deemed to not be at risk of explosion.
+Inactivated cannonballs are available for viewing near Fort Jay.

 Activities

 Activities on the island include free National Park Service tours of the National Monument, bike riding, picnicking, art installations, fairs, festivals, and concerts.
 The northern half contains Governors Island National Monument as well as the Governors Island Historic District.
 The southern half contains the 43-acre park constructed and operated by the Trust for Governors Island.

 Recurring activities

 Various free activities are offered on Governors Island.
 The houses around Nolan Park and Colonels row host arts, culture and educational exhibits during typical public seasons.
 Downtown Boathouse has offered free kayaking classes at Pier 101.
 In addition, there are several NPS-operated walking tours and self-guided tours of Governors Island's historic landmarks.
 Other public programs and exhibits are available, including an adventure playground operated by play:groundNYC called The Yard, as well as a compost site run by Earth Matter called the Compost Learning Center and a functioning urban farm, the Teaching Garden, run by GrowNYC.
+The American Indian Community House, a non-profit that works to improve the well-being of the American Indian community and increase visibility of the community's culture, uses the Admiral's House to present exhibitions, performances, and other cultural and educational programs.

 Some activities require additional fees.
 QC NY, an Italian-based day spa spanning two buildings on the north side of the island, contains a courtyard with heated pools and lawn chairs overlooking Manhattan; it offers personal treatments in addition to its saunas.
 Collective Retreats, a glamorous camping or "glamping" retreat, allows its guests to use the island three hours before the island opens to the general public each day, and several tiers of accommodations and activities are provided at progressively higher prices.
 Though Collective Retreats can accommodate about 70 campers per night, there are no full-time residents on the island as of 2022.
 For travel throughout the island, Blazing Saddles rents out bikes and pedicabs, and there are also three Citi Bike bike-sharing stations on the island.